rideways/technical_test/README.md

 * Supplier APIs can sometimes be slow.
 You should give a supplier 2 seconds to respond, if you do not receive a response within that time frame you should ignore the supplier for that search.

 ## Part 2
-Using the code you created in Part 1, extend the application to provide the output through a REST API using one of the following languages:
+Using the code you created in Part 1, extend the application to provide the output through a REST API.
-* PHP
-* JavaScript (Node, Angular are also acceptable)
-* Java
-* Scala

 Your API should return a json payload.